uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

    One possible solution could be, that we check for the special provides Header of packages and keep them away from calculation for possible update candidates.
    Something similar is done for ["Retracted Patches"](https://github.com/uyuni-project/uyuni-rfc/blob/master/accepted/00074-retracted-updates-support.md) already.

-   Another idea is to provide special CLM filter.
+   Another idea is to provide special CLM filter together with a best practice docs.
+This should be handled in a separate RFC.

 3. "Self destructing Packages"